Super Bowl 2023: Chiefs rookie went from Wendy's to intercepting NFL's best QBs. Will Jalen Hurts be next?

 — NFL (@NFL) January 22, 2023

-Facing Burrow in the conference championship one week later, Watson was lined up in “simple man and I was outside leverage,” he says.
-“I just kept my leverage and as I was keeping my outside leverage, I saw the ball coming and went up and made a play on the ball.”
+Facing Burrow in the conference championship one week later, Watson was lined up in “simple man, and I was outside leverage,” he said.
+“I just kept my leverage, and as I was keeping my outside leverage, I saw the ball coming and went up and made a play on the ball.”

 But Watson and his fellow defensive backs will seek opportunities to disrupt what their coordinator calls a “juggernaut.”

-The rookie is far from complacent even as he believes the confidence and swagger he’s long felt is increasingly on display to the world.
-He gives himself only partial credit, preferring to shift focus to the trainers who helped treat his broken hand, the coaches who guided his development, and especially the mother who kept believing in him as he shuffled between french fries and burgers and chicken nuggets at Wendy’s with her supervision.
+The rookie is far from complacent even as he believes the confidence and swagger he has long felt are increasingly on display to the world.
+He gives himself only partial credit, preferring to shift focus to the athletic trainers who helped treat his broken hand, the coaches who guided his development and especially the mother who kept believing in him as he shuffled between french fries and burgers and chicken nuggets with her supervision at Wendy’s.

-Watson identifies at least one constant in the three games he’s nabbed a pick this season: They’re the only three his mother, hard-pressed to get off work, has attended.
+Watson identifies at least one constant among the three games in which he nabbed a pick this season: They’re the only three his mother, hard-pressed to get off work, has attended.

 He ensured she’ll be in Arizona on Sunday for the Super Bowl.
 Can he cook up one more pick under her watch?